cuadravan/PLinkage/README.md

       * In the Solution Explorer, right-click the **PLinkageApp** (MAUI) project.
       * Select **Set as Startup Project**.
-      * *Note: Do not run the `PLinkage.API` project locally unless you intend to modify backend logic.
+      * *Note: Do not run the `PLinkageAPI` project locally unless you intend to modify backend logic.
 The connection string has been purposefully omitted from the repository, hence a local instance of the API will not work.*

 4.  **Select Your Target Device**